Blog Total Locker Service

 Mistake 7: Wrong locker materials

-Choosing materials based on cost alone can reduce lifespan and performance.
+Choosing materials on price alone can shorten lifespan and increase maintenance demands.

-How to avoid it: Match materials to moisture levels, usage and cleaning needs.
+How to avoid it: Match locker materials to the environment and expected use.

 Mistake 8: Poor ventilation

-How to avoid it: Plan ventilation early and ensure proper airflow.
+How to avoid it: Consider airflow and ventilation early in the design stage.

 Mistake 9: Difficult cleaning access

-Designs that restrict access make cleaning harder and reduce hygiene standards.
+Designs that restrict access make cleaning more difficult and reduce hygiene standards over time.

-How to avoid it: Ensure access around lockers and benches for cleaning.
+How to avoid it: Leave enough access around fixtures for practical cleaning.

 Mistake 10: Wrong lock type